lymlin/academic/content/authors/admin/_index.md

   - name: Zhuji Hongji Hospital

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is finding the master switch of neurological disease (e.g., stroke) and facilitating rehabilitation by investigating candidate targets for stroke with neuromodulation.
+bio: My research interest is finding the master switch of neurological disease (e.g., stroke, SCI) and facilitating rehabilitation by investigating candidate targets for these diseases with neuromodulation.

 # Interests to show in About widget
 interests: